Don’t discard your rabbit pelts. Tan them, sew them, and wear them!

 These books will tell you what you need, where to get it, how to do it, and even patterns.

-1 pound provides 2 cups of alum, enough to tan 7-8 pelts, when using the Mother Earth tanning recipe as we do.
+1 pound alum equals 2 cups of alum, enough to tan 7-8 pelts, when using the Mother Earth tanning recipe as we do.

-Above right: The inner membrane of a pelt must be removed in order to correctly tan the hide.
+The inner membrane of a pelt must be removed in order to correctly tan the hide.
 If using the Mother Earth alum recipe, you'll strip the membranes by hand during the soaking process.
+A pelt scraper helps remove any membrane material that proves difficult to pull free from the pelt.

-If you dry the pelt on a stretcher, then a good pelt scraper is invaluable for performing this chore before beginning the tanning process.
+If you dry the pelt on a stretcher, then the pelt scraper removes the fat and membrane before beginning the tanning process.
 The rabbit skin is thin; don't press too hard.

 This is the back side of a tanned castor rex rabbit pelt.